SirEjit/OrrenMVP/README.md

 }
 ```

-**Note:** Native comparison uses XRPL's `ripple_path_find` API and is currently in beta.
+**Note:** Native comparison uses XRPL's `ripple_path_find` API and is **feature-flagged** (disabled by default).
+Enable it by setting `ENABLE_NATIVE_COMPARISON=true` environment variable.
 The API has specific requirements (different source/destination accounts, proper trust lines) that may prevent comparison in some scenarios.
-When comparison fails, the `native_comparison` field is omitted from the response.
-This feature is being refined and will be fully functional in a future release.
+When comparison fails or the feature is disabled, the `native_comparison` field is omitted from the response.

 ## Project Structure